tmtxt/tmtxt.github.com/_posts/2013-05-09-blogging-using-your-favorite-text-editor-with-git-and-jekyll.md

 By default, Jekyll stores all your global site configuration in `_config.yml` file (can be found in the root directory of the site).
-Jekyll Bootstrap has comes with some pre-config that you can customize like Site title, Author information,...
-You can also customize post URL style using some Jekyll template variables follow the instruction here
+Jekyll Bootstrap has comes with some pre-defined configurations that you can customize like Site title, Author information,...
+You can also customize post URL style using some Jekyll template variables followed the instruction here
 <http://jekyllrb.com/docs/permalinks/>.

 <!-- more -->